Before you can give notice of your marriage you must decide when and where you want the ceremony to take place.

 If you choose to marry at a registrar’s office you will pay a fee, depending on when the marriage is due to take place and the marriage room you choose.

-If you choose to marry at an approved venue, you will need to pay a fee for the registrar to attend.
+If you choose to marry at an approved venue, you will need to pay a fee for the registrar to take part.

 You’ll need to speak to the relevant council to find out details of the above fees.
 The solemnisation fee is usually included in the amount charged.